IanWhitney/hemingway/notes.md

 ```

 Note:
-I have an app that lets people manage their lemur collections.
-Lemurs (or their owners) get bored of names pretty quickly, so they want to be able to rename all of their lemurs at once using randomly picked names.
-We follow Hemingway's example
+lemur.io lets people manage their lemur collections.
+Lemurs (or their owners) get bored of their names pretty quickly, so the owners want to be able to rename all of their lemurs at once using randomly picked names.
+This code works, but we can do some rewriting like what we saw Hemingway do.

 # First Draft: